Core Funding Opportunities

 The Research Core Facilities Program helps to support the operation and maintenance of many multi-user instruments on campus by promoting and developing best practices for instrument and facility operation and management.
 Before applying for funding for a new instrument, review the dynamic inventory of shared campus resources in our searchable Research Core Directory.

-Research Cores Central Investment Program:
+Research Cores Central Investment (RCCI) Program

-Call for Applications [FY2026 & FY2027]
+[FY2026 & FY2027]

 Search a Comprehensive Funding Database (Pivot)